 Lighting – Best In Full Sun

 Citronella does well with a full day of sun, but a partial shade also does wonders for them.
 Give them 6-8 hours of sun for optimal exposure.
 Place them beside a patio or under the protection from a tall tree.
-If plants start looking dry and withered, move them to a more shaded location, to give the them the appropriate sunlight hours during the day.
+If plants start looking dry and withered, move them to a more shaded location, to give them the appropriate sunlight hours during the day.

 Watering & Fertilizing